Supporting our SAS/NCHD members

 If you are a UK SAS doctor or an Irish Non Consultant Hospital Doctor (NCHD) not in training who is working abroad for a limited period of time, i.e. up to one year, you can also apply for ordinary membership.

 If you are an SAS doctor with permanent residence outside the UK and Ireland, or whose primary residence is not in the UK or Ireland, and you don’t have a GMC or IMC registration, you should apply for our international membership.

 Discounted membership for SAS doctors

-On joining the Association, SAS members are offered a generous 2-year discount on their membership.
+On joining the Association, SAS/NCHD members are offered a generous 50% off their first year of membership.

 The SAS Committee

 The Association has a dedicated SAS Committee that aims to represent your best interests.
 SAS doctors can get support in all areas, including: career progression, education and representation.